HumbertoDiego/lidar-experiments/README.md

 # LiDAR-experiments
-Learning Path for LiDAR usage and its possibilities in conjunction with another sensors
+Learning path for LiDAR usage and its possibilities in conjunction with another sensors

 ## Summary